What is a recall?

-In order to allow every borrower access to a title in our collection in a reasonable amount of time, everyone has the ability to recall an item that is on loan by clicking on the "Request" link next to a title in the library catalog.
-Clicking the link will start the recall process, which shortens the due date of the requested item for the current borrower prompting an earlier return.
+In order to allow every borrower access to a title in our collection in a reasonable amount of time, every patron has the ability to recall an item that is on loan by clicking on the "Request" link in the library catalog.
+Clicking the link will start the recall process, which shortens the due date of the requested item for the current borrower, prompting an earlier return.
 The item is then made available to the borrower who requested the item.

 Why did my due date change?

-When another borrower clicks the “Request” button in the library catalog for a title you have loaned, a recall due date will generate for that item.
-Once the item is requested, the libraries send you an email to let you know what your new due date is.
-Since some of our loan periods are very long, the new recall due date is most likely sooner than the original due date.
-The new due date will be set as 2 weeks from the date the item is requested.
+When another borrower clicks the “Request” button in the library catalog for a book you have checked out, a recall due date will generate for that item.
+Once the item is requested, the libraries send you an email to inform you of your new due date.
+Since some loan periods are very long, the new recall due date is most likely sooner than the original due date.
+The new due date will be set for 2 weeks after the date the item is requested.

 What if I still need the book?

-You can always go into the library catalog, and click the “Request” link, which will put you in line for the title once it is returned.
+You can always go into the library catalog, and click the “Request” link, which will put you on the wait list for the title once it is returned.
 You can also ask a staff member to put a hold on the book when you return it.